Who was the Red Sunset?

 My trip down this rabbit hole was swift and deep!
 I quickly found myself working as an herbalist and fiber artist combining my love of plants with color and medicine.

-I live on 25 acres in the mountains of NC with my husband, two kids, and four cats in a house we built with our own hands.
+I live on 25 acres in the mountains of NC with my husband, two kids, and three cats in a house we built with our own hands.
 We are surrounded by many gardens and lush woods.